Question: What is CSWE Candidacy status, and how is it relevant to current and prospective students of Master in Social Work (MSW) programs?

 • Implicit Curriculum: The implicit curriculum is comprised of all of the non-curricular elements of a social work program that uphold the mission of the social work profession and foster an ideal environment to prepare graduate students in social work for practice.
 This includes faculty’s support of students in and outside of the classroom, the program’s commitment to diversity and social equality, extracurricular resources, and the culture of learning that is cultivated by faculty, staff, and students.

 • Assessment Methods: Social work education is competency-based, meaning that it is focused on preparing students to fulfill nine Core Competencies that are central to the practice of effective social work.
 (For more information on the CSWE’s Core Competencies, see below.)
-Over and above these Core Competencies, programs must show how they enable students to develop the holistic understanding of the profession and the ability to exercise sound judgment across a diverse set of social work contexts.
+Over and above these Core Competencies, programs must show how they empower students to develop a holistic understanding of the profession and the ability to exercise sound judgment across a diverse set of social work contexts.
 The CSWE expects programs to implement student assessments that are multifaceted and integrated, in that they evaluate students while they are engaged in complex practice tasks that require them to integrate multiple skills and methodologies, simulating their future profession as closely as possible.

 In evaluating the four integrated curriculum components described above, the CSWE assesses the program’s ability to teach its students nine key Core Competencies: